tidev/organization-docs/BECOMING_A_COMMITTER.md

 ## Committer Approval Process

-Once you have been nominated, a vote will be held.
+Once you have been nominated, a vote will be held by the TiDev board and current committers.
 After the voting window has closed, the majority vote determines if you are granted committer access and to which projects.

 There are several levels of committer access based on your contributions: